AndiBruehl/rNative-ownCode/README.md

 12-app Authentication-Demo (Firebase-Backend)

-13-app Using Native Device Features (Camera, Location and More)
+13-app Using Native Device Features (Camera, Location and More) - NOT WORKING DEPRECATED CODE!!!!!!!!!